arm61/pylj/docs/source/byof.rst

 bring your own forcefield
 =========================

-Although pylj was originally designed to use only the Lennard-Jones potential model, hence pyLennard-Jones.
-Following the release of pylj-1.1.0, it is now possible to pass custom forcefields to the simulation.
-As of pylj-1.5.0, these have become class-based.

-The particles are drawn with a diameter taken from the forcefield's :code:`diameter` property, which should return the separation at the minimum of the pair potential in metres.
-It can be overridden with the :code:`diameter` argument to :code:`md.initialise` or :code:`mc.initialise`, which is given in Angstrom.
-For mixing rules, geometric or arithmetic means of the two sets of constants are usual.
+pylj takes the pair potential as a class passed to :code:`md.initialise` or :code:`mc.initialise` as :code:`forcefield`, with its parameters passed as :code:`constants`.
+The Lennard-Jones, Buckingham and square-well potentials in the :doc:`forcefields` module are written this way, and a custom potential follows the same form.

-Writing your own forcefield and passing it to the pylj engine is very simple, firstly the forcefield should have the following form,
+Writing your own forcefield and passing it to the pylj engine is very simple.
+Firstly, the forcefield should have the following form:

 .. code-block:: python